matti/kontena-faq/README.md

 ## kontena/lb

+### Can I run have network_mode: host and still link to lb?

+no, only containers with a `io.kontena.container.overlay_cidr` get registered, and `network_mode: host` containers don't get that label

 ### Why isn't my link working with a custom image named my-kontena-lb

 The magic relies on the name `kontena/lb`, you can not wrap it.